defold/doc/docs/en/manuals/physics.md

 Triggers are light weight collision objects.
 Thay are similar to ray casts in that they read the physics world as opposed to interacting with it.

 In a trigger collision `"collision_response"` messages are sent.
-In addition, triggers also send a special `"trigger_response"` message when the collision begins and end.
+In addition, triggers also send a special `"trigger_response"` message when the collision begins and ends.
 The message has the following fields:

 `other_id`
 : the id of the instance the collision object collided with (`hash`).